SungHoHong2/Leetcode-Experiment/hard/Serialize_and_Deserialize_Binary_Tree/README.md

             # create the right child
             # return the node
             pass

-        # create the array by dividing the string with ','
-        # invoke recursion
+        # invoke recursion using the splitted FIFO queue
         # return the tree
         pass
 ```